Right-libertarianism: Free State Project

 One of the most prominent groups dedicated to promulgating and instituting right-libertarian values is the Free State Project.
 The Free State Project is an activist libertarian movement formed in 2001.
 It is working to bring libertarians to the state of New Hampshire to protect and advance liberty.
 As of July 2022, the project website showed that 19,988 people have pledged to move and 6,232 people identified as Free Staters in New Hampshire.

 Free State Project participants interact with the political landscape in New Hampshire in various ways.
-In 2017, there were 17 Free Staters in the New Hampshire House of Representatives, and in 2021, the New Hampshire Liberty Alliance, which ranks bills and elected representatives based on their adherence to what they see as libertarian principles, scored 150 representatives as "A-" or above rated representatives.
+In 2017, there were 17 Free Staters in the New Hampshire House of Representatives, and in 2021, the New Hampshire Liberty Alliance, which ranks bills and elected representatives based on their adherence to what they see as libertarian principles, scored 150 (out of 380 rated) representatives as "A−" or above rated representatives.
 Participants also engage with other like-minded activist groups such as Rebuild New Hampshire, Young Americans for Liberty, and Americans for Prosperity.